-There could be a need for a thorough investigation of any stress related illness.
+There could be a need for a thorough investigation of any stress-related illness.
 This could apply to a number of different situations.
-However, this is particularly relevant in the work place.
+However, this is particularly relevant in the workplace.
 Can this be investigated, and is compensation available?
 The answer is yes.
-By having medico legal assessments Brisbane has for this lcoale's clients, help and assistance can certainly be provided.
+By having medico legal assessments Brisbane has for this locale’s clients, help and assistance can certainly be provided.

-It is not only in medical and psychological matters that medico legal assessments Brisbane professionals have a real depth of experience.
+It is not only in medical and psychological matters that medico-legal assessments Brisbane professionals have a real depth of experience.
 There is also a detailed knowledge required to steer a potential claim through the legal maze.
 A good understanding of stress claim assessments is needed.
 There is legislation relating to Occupational Health Safety.
-Knowledge of workers compensation rights under this law must be understood.
+Knowledge of workers’ compensation rights under this law must be understood.
 There is also the matter of rehabilitation and industrial relations.
 Aspects of all of this will also fall under Common Law legislation.
-Legislation is constantly changed and updated.
+The legislation is constantly changed and updated.
 A good understanding of the current law regarding assessments is needed.

 There is a distinction to be made between psychiatry and psychology.
 Psychiatry is part of medicine.
 Psychology will quite possibly involve therapies of different kinds.